billgib/cdm-ephemera/Docs/CDM Modeling Primer.md

   CDM partitions and partition patterns might in future reference other data stores and formats, such as a table in SQL or a folder in Delta Lake.

-- **Entity versioning**
+### Entity versioning
   - By default, datasets referenced by partitions or partition patterns included in an entity declaration are defined by the referenced entity definition.
   - If the schema of an entity changes over time, older partitions can reference an earlier version of the physical entity definition.
 If care is taken to ensure that schema changes are additive and new attributes are introduced are nullable or have a default value, this mechanism allows clients to be able to read new and old data.
   - A version number trait can be associated with an entity and a numbering scheme used to indicate whether an entity version is compatible with earlier versions.
 Such usage and schemes are not enforced by the CDM object model.
 The onus is on the producer to correctly mark versions and on the client to recognize the presence of different versions and to process the metadata and react accordingly.

-  *Versioning is an advanced CDM scenario that may not be supported by all CDM-aware tools.
+  *Versioning is an advanced CDM scenario that is not currently supported by most CDM-aware tools.
 Verify before using.*

+### Entities
-- **Entity definitions** are of two kinds: logical and physical.
+  - Entity definitions are of two kinds: logical and physical.
   - A **logical entity definition** :
     - Defines entity shape and semantics only.
     - Is unresolved; all references to other CDM objects are explicit.